 Critical Social Justice

-Critical Social Justice is a multifaceted and interdisciplinary programming initiative coordinated by the Women’s Center which aims to explore social justice both in theory and practice from academic, activist, and artistic perspectives.
+Critical Social Justice is a multifaceted and interdisciplinary programming initiative coordinated by the Women’s, Gender, and Equity Center which aims to explore social justice both in theory and practice from academic, activist, and artistic perspectives.

 Outlined in black and filled in with white, the bookmarked shaped logo for CSJ reads "The Women's Center at UMBC presents Critical Social Justice."
 Above, a raised fist clenching a paintbrush and pencil rises out of the pages of an open book.